Boeing announces $10 billion buyback, raises dividend

 The increases in dividends and share repurchases “reflect sustained, strong operational performance by our businesses, increasing cash flow, and our confidence in the future,” Boeing Chief Executive Jim McNerney said in a statement.

-The new repurchase total is in addition to about $800 million remaining from the company’s 2007 stock repurchase authorization, and will begin in 2014, Boeing said.
+The new repurchase amount adds to about $800 million remaining from the company’s 2007 stock repurchase authorization, and buying will begin in 2014, Boeing said.
 The quarterly dividend is 73 cents per share, up from 48.5 cents.

 Boeing is enjoying a surge in revenue and cash as it ramps up commercial jet production, with a target of delivering a record 635 to 645 aircraft this year.
 Those gains help offset declining U.S. military spending, which is hampering Boeing’s defense businesses.